dvgodoy/dl-visuals/README.md

 This repository was inspired by the [ML Visuals](https://github.com/dair-ai/ml-visuals) repository maintained by [dair.ai](https://dair.ai/).

-**Deep Learning Visuals** contains **215 unique images** divided in **23 categories** (some images may appear in more than one category) that wered made FREE TO USE in your own blog post, slides, or papers under the CC-BY license.
+**Deep Learning Visuals** contains **215 unique images** divided in **23 categories** (some images may appear in more than one category).
+These images can be FREELY USED in your own blog posts, slides, presentations, or papers under the CC-BY license.

-You can easily navigate through the pages and indices, and click on the desired image to visualize its full size.
+You can easily navigate through the pages and indices, and click on the desired image to visualize it in full size.

-All the images were originally published in the book ["Deep Learning with PyTorch Step-by-Step: A Beginner's Guide"](https://leanpub.com/pytorch).
+All the images were originally published in my book ["Deep Learning with PyTorch Step-by-Step: A Beginner's Guide"](https://leanpub.com/pytorch).

 - [Activation Functions](https://dvgodoy.github.io/dl-visuals/Activation%20Functions)
 - [Architectures](https://dvgodoy.github.io/dl-visuals/Architectures)